-Al-Khelaifi expects Messi to bring 'a lot of trophies' to PSG
+Al-Khelaifi Expects Messi To Bring 'A Lot Of Trophies' To PSG

 Nasser Al-Khelaifi expects Lionel Messi to win "a lot of trophies" for Paris Saint-Germain after the Argentina captain was unveiled at the Parc des Princes on an "historic" day for the Ligue 1 club.

-PSG confirmed the signing of mercurial forward Messi on a two-year deal, with the option of a further year.
+PSG confirmed the signing of mercurial forward Messi on a two-year deal on Tuesday, with the option of a further year.

-The six-time Ballon d'Or winner left Barcelona as the LaLiga giant was unable to afford to keep the 34 year-old.
+The six-time Ballon d'Or winner left Barcelona as the LaLiga giants were unable to afford to keep the 34-year-old.

 Messi scored 672 times in 778 appearances for the Blaugrana, winning the Champions League four times and claiming 10 LaLiga titles.